Zikhron Ya'akov: Education and religious institutions

 While the majority of citizens of the town would define themselves as secular, there is a sizable religious Jewish community in the town, including Haredi members of the Ohr Yaakov Yeshiva and members of a Chabad-Lubavitch community.
 In addition there are several religious zionist synagogues.
 It is unique in that there are Progressive/Reform and Conservative Jewish communities and synagogues in Zikhron Ya'akov.
 The former, "Kehillat Sulam Yaakov" (in Hebrew "Jacob's Ladder Community") is a synagogue that practices Progressive Judaism and is a part of the Israeli Movement for Progressive Judaism.

-In addition, "VeAhavta" is a Conservative Jewish community and synagogue in Zikhron Ya'akov.
+"VeAhavta" is a Conservative Jewish community and synagogue in Zikhron Ya'akov.
 It emphasizes an inclusive and egalitarian approach to Jewish practice, blending tradition with modern values.
 The community offers various religious and educational activities, including spiritual services, life-cycle events, and cultural programs.

+"Kolot" is an Orthodox partnership minyan that meets regularly in Zikhron Ya'akov.